IDSIA/sacred/README.rst

    | cd sacred
    | python setup.py install

-You might want to also install the ``numpy`` and the ``pymongo`` packages.
-They are optional dependencies but they offer some cool features:
+You might want to also install the ``numpy`` package.
+It is an optional dependency but it offers some cool features:

-    pip install numpy, pymongo
+    pip install numpy

 Tests
 -----